Reviews You Can Rely On

 Mouth Diameter 1.125 in

 The biggest disadvantage is the small mouth, which makes cleaning more challenging.
 Therefore, we recommend investing in a good bottle brush (Purifyou sells them on their website).
 Remember that this model is not insulated, so you'll want to keep it out of the sun if you want your water to stay cool.
 The water inside this vessel reached up to 110 degrees Fahrenheit (at 81F ambient temperature) in our 6-hour sunbaked bottle insulation test.
 Also, did we mention that it's glass?
 That means you'll have to be more careful handling it than other, more durable plastic and metal models.
-The Purifyou is best for folks seeking an alternative to plastic and serves as a great indoor water bottle for the office.
+Our lead reviewer has a two and five-year-old and noted, “While my kids have not broken the bottle yet, I am always a little nervous when they use it.”
+The Purifyou is ideal for folks seeking an alternative to plastic and serves as a great indoor water bottle for the office.
 This water bottle dramatically outscored the Lifefactory Glass Active Cap, the other main glass contender we reviewed.

 Read more: Purifyou Premium review